rulanugrh/chenfetch/janus/README.md

 # Description
-Theme titan, if u like this you can follow instruction below
+Theme Janus, if u like this you can follow instruction below

 ## Usage
 _**Windows**_